Research

 - Development of open source software tools

-Machine Learning for Hybrid Climate Modeling
+Integrating Machine Learning and Ocean Modeling

 During my work with the M2LInES Team, I focused on offline approaches to hybrid modeling.
 I began by diagnosing eddy fluxes from high-resolution MOM6 simulations using filtering and coarse-graining techniques.
 I then trained ML models on these offline datasets using PyTorch.
 To evaluate the model’s performance in an online setting, I integrated it into the MOM6 code base.
 However, offline-learned parameterizations often encounter numerical instability when coupled with the full model, highlighting the potential advantages of online approaches.